-- a. the name, address and taxpayer identification number of the beneficial owner and the nominee; - b. whether the beneficial owner is (1) a person that is not a U.S. person, (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing, or (3) a tax-exempt entity; - c. the amount and description of common units held, acquired or transferred for the beneficial owner; and - d. specific information including the dates of acquisitions and transfers, means of acquisitions and transfers and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- (1) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (2) whether the beneficial owner is: (i) a person that is not a U.S. person; (ii) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing; or (iii) a tax-exempt entity; - (3) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (4) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers and acquisition cost for purchases, as well as the amount of net proceeds from sales.